spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

-The bone ancestry detail shows the stature detail of the chosen bone.
-You must select a stature method for a stature to appear in the "Methods" tab.
+The bone ancestry detail shows the ancestry detail of the chosen bone.
+You must select a ancestry method for a stature to appear in the "Methods" tab.

 ##### DNA Profile
 ![SE DNA Profile](../images/skeletalElements/dnaProfile.png)